insen/blog/_posts/2018-07-18-Small-But-Irritating-Things.md

 And today is a Git day.

-## Short historical background on GIT
+## Short historical background on GIT.
 Lets digress -
 - The person who wrote Git was, or rather, is the most famous programmer alive and quite possibly, the most respected as well.
 Name's Linus Torvalds.
 - Git again is like a cross between the Mona Lisa and the Swiss Army Knife (_the sort which Schwarzenneger carries into a Predator jungle and builds a seven storeyed Harrods with_).
 Its an engineering marvel; Considering the distributed part, its a conceptual marvel; its incredibly robust; It's blazing fast and its very versatile.

 So given these ancestors and these antecedents, you would assume that Git is flawless - right?
 And its venerable primary author and the plethora of talented programmers who have lovingly grafted their art onto the foundations laid by the erstwhile venerable one, have paid complete attention to both functionality and ease of use which is why you have a billion flags (options) with each command, and there are at least 7 ways to do any one thing (exaggerating only a bit), and its rock solid - correct?
-Well, yes, its all of that, but inspite of all that *<strong>try to retrieve a stash by name</strong>*.
+Well, yes, its all of that, but inspite of all that *<strong>try, just try, to retrieve a stash by name</strong>*.

-## Small but intensely irritating
+## Small but intensely irritating.
 Here is the small but intensely irritating part - *<strong>there is no easy way to do it.</strong>*.
 The best you can do is find the first one that matches a RegEx.

-That's odd (_and i am being polite here_).
+That's odd (_and I am being polite here_).

 In Git, arguably one of the best softwares on the planet, *you can easily add a key-value pair*, but *you cannot easily retrieve it by key*.